OpenWaterFoundation/owf-experiment-logging-java/README.md

 ```
 **NOTE:** This file should live under the path: src/main/resources.
 This is important because the LOG4J2 logger looks for a configuration file here by default.

-3. Write logging messages using the SLF4J API
+3. Write logging messages using the SLF4J API.

-4. Run the program as a Java Application
+4. Run the program as a Java Application:

 * [PatternLayout Documentation](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/PatternLayout.html)
 * [Configuration Documentation](https://logging.apache.org/log4j/2.0/manual/configuration.html)

 ## Logback

 ### What is Logback?

 Logback is intended as a successor to the popular log4j project.
 It builds upon a decade of experience gained in designing industrial-strength logging systems.
-The resulting product, i.e. logback, is faster and has a smaller footprint than all existing logging systems, sometimes by a wide margin.
-Just as importantly, logback offers unique and rather useful features missing in other logging systems.
+The resulting product, i.e. logback, is faster and has a smaller footprint than all existing logging systems,
+sometimes by a wide margin.
+Just as importantly,
+logback offers unique and rather useful features missing in other logging systems.

 Enable the Logback framework in a Java application as follows: